ahrm/sioyek-documentation/docs/source/usage.rst

 You can highlight text in sioyek.
 Similar to marks, you can assign a "type" to each highlight using a lower case alphabet letter.
 Highlights of different types are distinguished by different colors.

 - Select a piece of text and then press :code:`h` followed by a letter to create a highlight of that letter type.
-For example in order to create a highlight of tye "a" enter :code:`ha`. (:code:`add_highlight` command)
+For example in order to create a highlight of type "a" enter :code:`ha`. (:code:`add_highlight` command)
 - Press :code:`gh` to open a searchable list of the highlights in the current document. (:code:`goto_highlight` command)
 - Press :code:`gH` to open a searchable list of the highlights ina all documents. (:code:`goto_highlight_g` command)
 - In order to delete a highlight, first left click on the highlight and then enter :code:`dh` (:code:`delete_highlight` command).
 Alternatively, you can press the :code:`delete` button on the keyboard in the highlight list.